apotonick/disposable/README.md

 * `twin.songs.delete( twin.songs[0] )`

-None of these operations is propagated to the model.
+None of these operations are propagated to the model.

 ## Collection Semantics